Darewise/unreal-configparser/README.md

 # commented-configparser

-A custom ConfigParser class that preserves comments when writing loaded config out.
+A Custom ConfigParser class to parse UE5 config file and format them while preserving comments in file and Array keys.

-This library gives you a custom class of the standard library's `configparser.ConfigParger` which will preserve the comments of a loaded config file when writing that file back out.
+This library gives you a custom class of the standard library's `configparser.ConfigParger` which will preserve the comments and Array keys of a loaded config file when writing that file back out.

 ---